smnandre/ux-issues/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: '🚀 Feature Request'
-about: RFC and ideas for new features and improvements
+about: Suggest ideas for new features or improvements
 title: ''
 labels: 'RFC'
 assignees: ''